Changissnz/selfinterest/README.md

-the numerical line of infinite length by proportional mapping, the reflection having a passing appearance for the infinite cannot ever be reached, and also despite how little difference in outward impact or influence these innumerable possibilities result in.
+the numerical line of infinite length by proportional mapping, the reflection having a passing appearance for the infinite cannot ever be reached, and also despite how little difference in outward impact or influence these innumerable possibilities may result in.
 The shared quality of having infinite numbers between the numerical range of length one and any range of any length besides one, towards infinity, allows opportunity for some societal happenings.
 For example, the human being is not one that exists by great scale,